raphiniert-com/volume_renderer/README.md

   - `example2.m`: create a video of the zebrafish embrio
   - `example3.m`: same as example 2, but using two channels

 They all are built upon one dataset from [1].
 In order to run the examples mentioned above, one needs to create the dir `h5-data/` and put `ViBE-Z_72hpf_v1.h5` into it.
+The scripts are setup to be run from within `src/`.

 ## License
 - This work is licensed under [GNU Affero General Public License version 3](https://opensource.org/licenses/AGPL-3.0).